 U.S. Senator Chuck Hagel Archives

 A portion of the U.S. Senator Chuck Hagel Archives is open for research.
 Descriptions of these materials are below.
-To search the Hagel Archives, use our Archives & Special Collections finding aids database.
+To search the Hagel Archives, use Nebraska Archives Online, our Archives and Special Collections finding aids database.

 Audio Files consist of 145 audio files from Hagel's U.S. Senate campaign in 1995-1996 and his two terms in office, 1997-2008.
 Recordings are a mix of Hagel's weekly conference calls with Nebraska media, speeches, press conferences, radio interviews, radio campaign ads, and miscellaneous.

 Committee on Banking, Housing, and Urban Affairs: Hagel served on this committee his entire twelve years in office.
 The files show the wide variety of topics the Committee and various subcommittees tackled, including financial markets after 9/11, the financial crisis of 2008, terrorism financing, financial reconstruction of Iraq, housing programs, and urban transit.